 It is further explained that Islamabad High Court vide its Order dated 16 November 2017, decided the court case "D.M.
 Textile Mills Ltd Vs. Securities & Exchange Commission of Pakistan".
-As per opinion of our legal advisor, main operative points of the decision are as under:- (1) Penalty on 6 Directors has been reduced from Rs.100,000/= each to Rs.50,000/= each {has been paid by the concerned Directors} (2) Directors shall make efforts to release the property from both court cases at Lahore High Court Lahore Bench titled Bilal Fibres Ltd Vs Bank of Punjab and Bilal Textiles (Pvt) Ltd Vs Bank of Punjab (3) After releasing the property, in terms of his statement before the Islamabad High Court, CEO will transfer the property into the name of the Company.
+As per opinion of our legal advisor, main operative points of the decision are as under:- (1) Penalty on 6 Directors has been reduced from Rs.100,000/= each to Rs.50,000/= each {has been paid by the concerned Directors (2) Directors shall make efforts to release the property from both court cases at Lahore High Court Lahore Bench titled Bilal Fibres Ltd Vs Bank of Punjab and Bilal Textiles (Pvt) Ltd Vs Bank of Punjab (3) After releasing the property, in terms of his statement before the Islamabad High Court, CEO will transfer the property into the name of the Company.
 In compliance of the Islamabad High Court Order, Objection Application has been filed before the Lahore High Court where Property is attached.
-Company has filed reply in Bank of Punjab application (CM Ind.89/2019) as well and outcome is awaited.
+Company has filed reply in Bank of Punjab application (CM Ind.89/2019) as well.
+Company has also filed an application CM-593/2022 (In CM-89/2019) before Islamabad High Court and has requested the court to declare the Suit Property/House 8, Street 71, F-8/3 Islamabad as its lawful property as Bilal Fibres Ltd ad Bilal Textiles (Pvt) Ltd have settled their contentious issues and liabilities are settled with Bank of Punjab.
+Matter is pending adjudication.